pablots98/Scientific_progr_project/Main scripts/README.md

 # Main scripts
-These are livescripts because they have added features such as sliders that allow better use of the script, but you can also add a normal script.
+These are livescripts because I have added comments explaining the code, and features such as sliders that allow better use of the script.
+Also I included the normal scripts.
+Both livescripts and scripts work and give the same results.